| Troops

 an all out effort amidst a crisis situation triggered

 off by terrorist attacks mounted two days before.
+The presidential directive has been given from abroad

 after authorities in Colombo got in touch with her after